 Each country has unique employment laws, tax rules, and cultural practices.
 An effective EOR needs deep knowledge of these local requirements to keep your company compliant.

-Look for providers that demonstrate expertise in:
+Look for providers that demonstrate:

-- Mandatory and customary benefits
+- Clear understanding of mandatory and customary benefits by jurisdiction

-- Work permit and visa processes
+- Experience with work permit and visa processes

 Technology Platform